Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/using_transcoding/use_extended_character_sets.md

 title: "Using extended character sets"
 linkTitle: "Using extended character sets "
 weight: 370
---- Character transcoding (using extended character sets) defines how data are encoded during the transfer process.
+---Character transcoding (using extended character sets) defines how data are encoded during the transfer process.
 This is important when transferring files that do not have the same coding requirements on the sending and receiving systems.

 <span id="Using"></span>

 ## Using character sets for transcoding

-You can set the FCHARSET and NCHARSET values using the Transfer CFT character sets mapping (CFT_UTF- 8, CFT_UTF- 16, CFT_ISO8859- 1, ...) or directly using most available iconv charsets (UTF- 8, UTF- 16, ISO8859- 1, ...).
+You can set the FCHARSET and NCHARSET values using the Transfer CFT character sets mapping (CFT_UTF-8, CFT_UTF-16, CFT_ISO8859-1, ...) or directly using most available iconv charsets (UTF-8, UTF-16, ISO8859-1, ...).

 The UCONF cft.cft_charsets parameter defines the Transfer CFT character sets mapping, which you can use to add an abstraction layer to a flow's configuration definition.

-For example, if you define an NCHARSET as CFT_ISO8859- 1, the parameter is translated as 'iso88591' for HPUX OSes, as '00819' for IBM i, and as 'ISO8859- 1' for all other platforms.
+For example, if you define an NCHARSET as CFT_ISO8859-1, the parameter is translated as 'iso88591' for HPUX OSes, as '00819' for IBM i, and as 'ISO8859-1' for all other platforms.
 We strongly recommend that you use this option.

 > **Note**
 >